 I grew up watching Mum sew my clothes.
-However, I didn't learn to sew until high school, in a Home Economics class.
-I still remember the class clearly.
+But I didn’t learn to sew until a high school Home Economics class.
+I still remember the class.
 Teenage boys and girls sitting in front of sewing machines in pairs, wondering how to get started.

 After a safety warning about the dangers of the needle (who would be the first kid to pierce their finger?) and a demonstration of how to use the pedal and the handwheel, the teacher set us our first challenge.